If you love the few additional internet features that a WiFi multicooker gives you, then you should invest in the Instant Pot Smart WiFi.

 Mobile notifications are the best feature of the app.
 No matter where you are in the house, that pinging sound coming from your mobile device will indicate that your Instant Pot Smart WiFi is done cooking the food.
 This is great for anyone who likes to do other things while their food is cooking.
 You won’t lose track of time either because the ping will wake you up and prompt you to go back to the kitchen immediately.

 It will certainly give peace of mind to be able to see the cooking status when you’re away from the cooker.
-But is this really worth the higher cost?
-You be the judge.

 The WiFi feature of the Instant Pot device doesn’t do anything else.
 There is no voice assistant technology, and it cannot be integrated with other smart products.
 As for the Instant Pot app, it cannot be used to alter the cooking mode after the cooking has already started.
 You can’t even read the temperature in numbers on the pot either.

 If you like smarter technology and don’t mind paying for it, then go with the Instant Pot Smart WiFi.
 You’ll have convenient notifications, and cooking status information delivered right to your mobile device no matter where you are in the house.